-The impact of drug shortages is not new within the healthcare system, particularly at the hospital level, nor is the cost of drugs, however Fed Up with Drug Companies, Hospitals Decide to Start Their Own highlights a potential solution .
-The American Society of Health-System Pharmacists (ASHP) currently list 139 compounds currently undergoing shortages.
-Cost and supply challenges are becoming increasingly pronounced as some pharmaceutical companies discontinue manufacturing of product when they go generic, or a product is only made by a single supplier.
-As a result ~300 hospitals in the US are teaming up to try to resolve this challenge.
+The impact of drug shortages is not new within the healthcare system, particularly at the hospital level, nor is the cost of drugs, however Fed Up with Drug Companies, Hospitals Decide to Start Their Own highlights a potential solution.
+The American Society of Health-System Pharmacists (ASHP) currently lists 139 compounds currently undergoing shortages.
+Cost and supply challenges are becoming increasingly pronounced as some pharmaceutical companies discontinue manufacturing of products when they go generic, or a product is only made by a single supplier.
+As a result, ~300 hospitals in the US are teaming up to try to resolve this challenge.

-The group of hospitals aim to manufacture key generic products which have been subject to shortages and/or significant price increases.
+The group of hospitals aims to manufacture key generic products that have been subject to shortages and/or significant price increases.
 The result of this would help to lessen potential resource strains at times of shortages and lower costs due to cooperative manufacturing.
-The full details on the hospitals involved and overall plan is limited, it could signal a new path forward for hospitals to ensure quality and cost effective care.
+The full details on the hospitals involved and the overall plan are limited, it could signal a new path forward for hospitals to ensure quality and cost-effective care.

 Overall, there are more questions than information at this time, however, it seems there is a potential solution in the works.